ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 News
 =====
+* [Aug 2021] I gave a tutorial on automated machine learning on grapha in KDD 2021 together with Prof. Xin Wang and Prof. Wenwu Zhu. [(Slides)](https://zw-zhang.github.io/files/2021_KDD_AutoMLonGraph)
 * [May 2021] I am fortunated to be selected by [Baidu's 2021 Global Top 100 Chinese Rising Stars in AI](https://xueshu.baidu.com/usercenter/index/detail?tab_id=4&id=361).
 * [Apr 2021] Our survey on [automated machine learning on graphs](http://arxiv.org/abs/2103.00742) has been accepted by IJCAI 2021!
 * [Nov 2020] We have opensourced [AutoGL](https://mn.cs.tsinghua.edu.cn/AutoGL/), a toolkit and platform towards automatic machine learning on graphs.
 Feel free to have a try and give us feedbacks!